ShreeNiraula/osm/README.md

 1. **Install Dependencies**: We'll walk you through installing PostgreSQL, PostGIS, osm2pgsql, and the necessary Python packages.
 2. **Set Up PostgreSQL**: We'll create the necessary users and databases for Nominatim and configure PostgreSQL.
-3. **Import OSM Data**: We provide steps to download and import the latest OpenStreetMap data for Nepal into your Nominatim database.
+3. **Import OSM Data**: We provide steps to download and import the latest Open Street Map data for Nepal into your Nominatim database.
 4. **Configure the Server**: Set up Nginx as a reverse proxy and secure the server with HTTPS.
 5. **Run Nominatim**: Finally, we guide you through running Nominatim as a Gunicorn application to make it available to your users.